 Well, you know, I didn't know how the game was played.

-So that's that's that's that's when I that's that's I got fired.
+So that's when I got fired.

 First job upon leaving home.